PascalBrus/SAB/README.md

 > Sorting Options is a **mandatory** parameter when using sab.
 It has no default Value.

+There are 2 Ways to determin wich algorithms to run.

+1. Include [-i ; --include]
+2. Exclude [-e ; --exclude]

+Include: With the include option you say wich Algorithm you want to **include** for your Benchmark

+Exclude: With the exclude option you say wich Algorith you wanna **exclude** from your Benchmark.
+Therefore it will run **all** avialable Algorithm excluding the ones you set.

+> Include | Exclude are mutually exclusive.
+Means you can only choose one mode.
+If no option is present the Benchmark will include all Algorithms.

 Default Sorting Algorithms avialable are:

 - bubble